casper-hansen/Nested-Cross-Validation/README.md

                     }
                     ]

+# Allocate inner arrays for each algorithm being run
 outer_score = [ [] for i in range(len(models_to_run)) ]
 best_inner_score = [ [] for i in range(len(models_to_run)) ]
 best_params = [ [] for i in range(len(models_to_run)) ]

+# Define parameters for function and run different algorithms in a loop
+# If sqrt_of_score = True, the default scoring will be RMSE
 for i,model in enumerate(models_to_run):
     outer_score[i], best_inner_score[i], best_params[i] = nested_cv(X, y, model, models_param_grid[i],
                                                                     5, 5, sqrt_of_score = True)
+# Print the output of nested_cv function
 for i,results in enumerate(zip(outer_score, best_inner_score, best_params)):
     print('Outer scores, inner score and best params for model {0}: \n{1}\n{2}\n{3}\n' .format(type(models_to_run[i]).__name__,results[0],results[1],results[2]))